starkandwayne-attic/strongswan-deployment/README.md

 Effectively using strongswan requires custom routing table entries in your IaaS.
 For AWS, this is handled using the BOSH CPI (v58 or greater required).
-When BOSH creates the strongswan VPN, it will use the `advertised_instance_routes` cloud property to update AWS Routing tables to send traffic to your desired destinations through the strongswan VM.
+When BOSH creates the strongswan VPN, it will use the `advertised_routes` cloud property to update AWS Routing tables to send traffic to your desired destinations through the strongswan VM.
 Since AWS Routing tables use instance/newtork interface IDs for routing, you do not need static IPs.
 Specify the routes using `meta.advertised_routes`